Contaminated Land Regime

 This regime supports the 'polluter pays' principle and is intended to manage issues arising from historic contamination.
 It is fully retrospective in action.
 The Local Councils will be the primary regulators for the regime and initial activity will focus on the preparation of site inspection strategies which are to be completed within 12 months of the regime being in place.

 In assessing and managing risks from contaminated land NIEA seek to apply good practice guidance.
-The Model Procedures for the Management of Land Contamination (CLR 11) 2004 provide the technical framework for applying a risk management process when dealing with land affected by contamination.
+The Land Contamination : Risk Management (LCRM) provides the technical framework for applying a risk management process when dealing with land affected by contamination.
 The process involves identifying, making decisions on, and taking appropriate action to deal with, land contamination in a way that is consistent with government policies and legislation within the United Kingdom.

-The Northern Ireland Environment Agency (NIEA) seeks to promote good practice in assessing and managing the risks due to land contamination and recommend application of the UK framework as laid out in the Model Procedures for the Management of Land Contamination (CLR11) 2004 report.
+The Northern Ireland Environment Agency (NIEA) seeks to promote good practice in assessing and managing the risks due to land contamination and recommend application of the UK framework as laid out in the Land Contamination : Risk Management (LCRM).
+The LCRM guidance is equally applicable to the development of land affected by contamination, via the planning process, via voluntary remediation actions or any measures undertaken under the forthcoming contaminated land regime.

 The CLR11 guidance is equally applicable to the development of land affected by contamination, via the planning process, via voluntary remediation actions or any measures undertaken under the forthcoming contaminated land regime.